gnprice/pysh/README.md

    think there are cases where integration with Python -- perhaps especially with a surrounding Shython program -- is what's needed, and this beats an explicit `json.load`/`json.dump`.)*

- * *(Some analogue / better version of `perl -ne '...
-END { ... }'`?
-   Or maybe you just take that outside the pipeline, enjoying the fact it's the same program inside and out.
-Example below.)*

  * *(Maybe a way to name parameters?
 Especially handy with `-a`.)*